 Before You Can Test

-In order to receive accommodations from the CLASS office, you must meet with your Specialist at the start of every term to get your professor letters and discuss your Accommodations Plan and have them email your professors.
+In order to receive accommodations from the CLASS office, you must connect with your Specialist at the start of every term to discuss your Accommodations Plan and have them email your professors.

-A CLASS Test Proctor Request must be completed in our AIM database (link in Moodle) for every test or quiz you want to take in the Groves Lab.
+A CLASS Test Proctor Request must be completed in our AIM database (link found in Moodle) for every test or quiz you want to take in the Groves Lab.
 The link is under the “Augsburg Tools” section in each of your courses.
 Submit these at least seven days in advance of the test date.
 If your professor gives pop quizzes, work with your Specialist, professor, and the Accommodations Specialist to coordinate those.

 Students take exams at the same time it is given in the classroom.
 To avoid missing another class, you may (with the professor’s permission) schedule a test earlier or later in the day.
 Because the lab doesn’t open until 8 a.m., early exams are usually scheduled to start at 8:30.
 Evening exams should be scheduled so that you can be done by 8 p.m. when the lab closes.

 If the professor changes the date of a test, let the Accommodations team in the Groves Lab know right away.